sstelfox/stelfox.net/content/notes/linux/sshd_gatekeeper.md

   - /notes/gatekeeper-script-for-ssh/
 ---

-If you've already implemented the SSH keys for authentication and have a password on your key then you've already achieved multi-factor authentication to a certain degree.

-The gatekeeper script is something that I haven't come across on any other systems that other people administer.
-Perhaps it's too much trouble for them without much gain.
-I had the idea for this while watching a James Bond movie.

-A Russian systems engineer put riddles on one of his machines that you had to go through in order to access the system, while this alone isn't secure, asking the user random questions after authentication couldn't hurt security.
-I highly recommend using some logic that changes periodically, but the client can remotely deduce.
+The gatekeeper pattern adds a post-authentication challenge to SSH sessions using ForceCommand.
+The concept was inspired by a scene in a movie where a system required answering riddles before granting access.
+While not a substitute for proper multi-factor authentication, it adds a lightweight additional verification step.

+If you have already set up SSH key authentication with a passphrase on your key, you have a decent form of multi-factor authentication already.
+The gatekeeper script layers on one more check by prompting the user with a challenge after they have authenticated.

 First we need to make a script to handle the additional authentication.
-Please note that the following script is just an example, most of the security is in place but you'll want to implement your own logic for the questions and answers.
+Please note that the following script is just an example.
+Most of the security is in place but you will want to implement your own logic for the questions and answers.
+I highly recommend using logic that changes periodically but can be deduced remotely by the client.

 ```bash
 #!/bin/sh